Sixty-miler: Design

-The steam-powered sixty-milers were relatively small vessels typically between 200 and 1500 gross tons—most were under 1000 gross tons —but some were even lighter.
+The steam-powered sixty-milers were relatively small vessels typically between 200 and 1500 gross tons—most were under 1000 gross tons—but some were even lighter.
 The smallest of the sixty-milers—ships like the Novelty and Commonwealth—were suitable to use the shallow Swansea Channel at the entrance to Lake Macquarie.
 In the earlier years, some sixty-milers were wooden ships, most were iron or steel vessels.
 Ships larger than the sixty-milers were used for interstate and export coal carrying service.
 Some earlier vessels were paddle-steamers but most were screw steamers.
-The iron and steel vessels followed the British collier design of their day, and most were British-built.
+The iron and steel vessels followed the British collier design of their day—unsurprisingly given the existence of a quite similar coastal coal carrying trade in Britain—and most were British-built.

 The typical sixty-miler in the first half of the 20th-Century had a high bow but lower well deck where the hatches for the two holds were located.
 When laden, the ships had a low freeboard and relied upon the combings, hatch covers and tarpaulins over the hatches when the sea broke over the well deck.
 There was some variation in the design of the bridge and superstructure arrangements; the bridge could be either amidships or at the rear; the engine and fuel-coal bunkers could be amidships or toward the rear.
 Depending on the arrangement of the superstructure, the ships had either two of three masts.
 Some sixty-milers—such as the Marjorie, Bellambi and Malachite—had multiple gaffs on each of their masts, which were used when in port to suspend the planks used in manual coal bunkering operations.

-William McArthur, built for R.W.
-Miller, and delivered, in 1924, was the first sixty-miler with aft engines and equipped with grabs to allow self-discharging.
+William McArthur, built for RW Miller, and delivered, in 1924, was the first sixty-miler with aft engines and equipped with grabs to allow self-discharging.

 For most sixty-milers, ballast was provided by several water tanks located low inside the hull and running for most of the length of the vessel.
 Ships like the Undola that worked shallow ocean jetty ports, were designed with a shallow draft and self-trimming hatches, to minimise the chance of touching bottom during loading and to allow quick departures to be made.
 Some sixty-milers in the 19th century and early 20th century were a type known as 'auxiliary steamers' that could raise triangular or trapezoidal sails on their masts.
 The Myola, could unfurl sails on her two tall masts and gain a knot or so of additional speed when the wind suited.